- Spike Jonze

 - Release Date

-This is not to discount Spike Jonze, a visual wunderkind and forerunner of the so-called “American New Wave” of modern filmmakers in the 1990s such as David O. Russell (I Heart Huckabees), Wes Anderson (Rushmore), and Richard Linklater (A Scanner Darkly).
+This is not to discount Spike Jonze, a visual wunderkind and forerunner of the so-called “American New Wave” of modern filmmakers in the 1990s alongside David O. Russell (I Heart Huckabees), Wes Anderson (Rushmore), and Richard Linklater (A Scanner Darkly).
 A former skateboarding photographer and filmmaker, Jonze began as a premier music video director in the ‘90s, assembling creative shorts for the Beastie Boys (“Sabotage”), R.E.M. (“Crush With Eyeliner”), and Björk (“Oh, So Quiet”).
-His work in commercials was just as inventive, turning in pieces for Coca-Cola and Nike, while his famous Levi’s jeans ad featured an accident victim carted into an emergency room, only to have the hospital’s staff burst into a version of Soft Cell’s cover of “Tainted Love.”
-Jonze’s filmography may be limited—he has made only one other film outside of his two with Kaufman: Where the Wild Things Are (2009), an adaptation of the late Maurice Sendak’s beloved children’s book—but his uniquely inspired penchant for surreality is exactly what was needed to bring Kaufman to the screen.
-Only a selfless director could step aside to fully embrace his writer’s voice, and only Jonze could look underneath Kaufman’s initial layer of introverted, narcissistic self-hatred to find the writer’s equally present poignancy and meaning, the profundity of which always manages to outperform even Jonze’s level of directorial style.
+His work in commercials was just as inventive, turning in pieces for Coca-Cola and Nike.
+His famous Levi’s jeans ad featured an accident victim carted into an emergency room, only to have the hospital’s staff burst into a version of Soft Cell’s cover of “Tainted Love.”
+Jonze’s filmography—including Where the Wild Things Are (2009), an adaptation of the late Maurice Sendak’s beloved children’s book—is defined by his uniquely inspired penchant for surreality.
+And that’s exactly what was needed to bring Kaufman’s work to the screen.
+Only a selfless director could step aside to embrace his writer’s voice fully, and only Jonze could look underneath Kaufman’s initial layer of introverted, narcissistic self-hatred to find the writer’s equally present poignancy and meaning, the profundity of which always manages to outperform even Jonze’s level of directorial style.

 Overweight, balding, introverted, self-deprecating, and tremendously intelligent, Charlie recalls Woody Allen’s recurrent persona of a talented and lovable loser.
-The major difference between Allen’s persona and Kaufman’s is how low Kaufman is willing to take his protagonists, while Allen’s losers rarely have trouble finding lovers and often couple with beautiful actresses (Diane Keaton, Mia Farrow, Dianne Wiest, Elizabeth Shue, Mira Sorvino, etc.).
-If the character Charlie represents an uncompromising artistic ideal, then his twin brother Donald represents Kaufman’s fear of “going Hollywood”.
+The major difference between Allen’s persona and Kaufman’s is how low Kaufman is willing to take his protagonists, while Allen’s losers rarely have trouble finding lovers and often couple with beautiful actresses (Diane Keaton, Mia Farrow, Dianne Wiest, etc.).
+If Charlie’s character represents an uncompromising artistic ideal, then his twin brother Donald represents Kaufman’s fear of “going Hollywood.”
 But ignorance is also bliss.
-Donald’s blindly positive attitude lands him a cute girlfriend (Maggie Gyllenhaal), favor among the cast of Being John Malkovich (many of whom appear in cameo), respect in the “industry”, and a huge payday for his cornball script, while Charlie does not have the confidence to pursue his interested would-be girlfriend Amelia (Cara Seymour).
-Cage delivers marvelous dual performances as the twins, defining each role with carefully nuanced body language and speech patterns, so that even though his slouched stutterer Charlie and his always wide-eyed Donald look identical, the audience never has trouble telling them apart.
+Donald’s blindly positive attitude lands him a cute girlfriend (Maggie Gyllenhaal), favor among the cast of Being John Malkovich (many of whom appear in cameo), respect in the “industry,” and a huge payday for his cornball script.
+Meanwhile, Charlie does not have the confidence to pursue his interested would-be girlfriend Amelia (Cara Seymour).
+Cage delivers marvelous dual performances as the twins, defining each role with carefully nuanced body language and speech patterns so that even though his slouched stutterer Charlie and his always wide-eyed Donald look identical, the audience never has trouble telling them apart.

 Before Charlie finds a way to start his script, Donald, who lives with Charlie, interrupts him.
-Donald announces plans to write his own script, a predictable psychological thriller called The 3, about a serial-killer with multiple personality disorder.
+Donald announces plans to write his own script, a predictable psychological thriller called The 3, about a serial killer with multiple personality disorder.
 Charlie declares the idea is a cliché wrapped in an overused plot device, but he does not have the energy to explain to Donald why.
-And so, Donald proceeds, relying heavily on advice given during a seminar by Robert McKee (Brian Cox) and McKee’s ever-present Screenwriting 101 book Story: Substance, Structure, Style and The Principles of Screenwriting.
-McKee’s conventional how-to guide deconstructs classics like Casablanca and through them elucidates a very broad cinematic technique to screen storytelling.
+And so, Donald proceeds, relying heavily on advice given during a seminar by Robert McKee (Brian Cox) and McKee’s ever-present Screenwriting 101 book Story: Substance, Structure, Style and The Principles of Screenwriting—an actual book used by novice screenwriters.
+McKee’s conventional how-to guide deconstructs classics like Casablanca, and through them, elucidates a very broad cinematic technique to screen storytelling.
 McKee argues against voiceover, praises the use of a recurring song (think “As Time Goes By”), condemns deus ex machina, and lauds characters who learn profound life lessons—most being ideas to which Charlie is absolutely opposed.
 Following standardized formulas is not what Charlie does.
 Moreover, Orlean’s novel does not follow such set structural motifs either, so why should Charlie in his adaptation?
-As his deadline approaches and his writer’s block endures, however, Charlie finds himself tempted to employ McKee’s principals just to finish the script; he even takes McKee’s seminar and seeks out his counsel.
-McKee tells Charlie, “Wow them in the end and you have a hit.”
+As his deadline approaches and his writer’s block endures, however, Charlie finds himself tempted to employ McKee’s principles just to finish the script; he even takes McKee’s seminar and seeks out his counsel.
+McKee tells Charlie, “Wow them in the end, and you have a hit.”

-In Adaptation.’s third act “dénouement”, Kaufman’s script turns on itself and becomes, knowingly, a product of McKee-brand conventionalism, breaking not only Kaufman’s rules but devolving into a situation wherein his use of deus ex machina becomes a hilariously ironic choice.
-This is done in the cleverest, most self-aware of ways—a series of artistic compromises that gradually reveal themselves in Kaufman’s story.
-Kaufman introduces a musical theme with The Turtles’ “So Happy Together” sung between Charlie and Donald, who soon discover Orlean and Laroche carrying on together.
+In Adaptation.’s third act “dénouement,” as Donald calls it, Kaufman’s script turns on itself and becomes, knowingly, a product of McKee-brand conventionalism, breaking not only Kaufman’s rules but devolving into a situation wherein his use of deus ex machina becomes a hilariously ironic choice.
+This is done in the most self-aware of ways—a series of artistic compromises that gradually reveal themselves in Kaufman’s story.
+Following McKee’s advice, Kaufman introduces a musical theme with The Turtles’ “So Happy Together” sung between Charlie and Donald, who soon discover Orlean and Laroche carrying on together.
 When Orlean realizes her affair has been revealed, she wants the brothers dead.
-Laroche hesitates, but then goes along with her because his character must in order to keep the plot moving.
+Laroche hesitates but then goes along with her because his character must to keep the plot moving.
 There is a chase, a sudden car crash in which Donald dies, and a tender moment when Charlie sings “So Happy Together” to his fading brother.
-This is, of course, an intentionally obvious manipulation of the audience, and Kaufman’s tongue-in-cheek way of “wowing” us in the end.
+There’s even a deus ex machina in the form of an alligator that attacks Laroche.
+Of course, this is an intentionally obvious manipulation of the audience, and Kaufman’s tongue-in-cheek way of “wowing” us in the end.
 These final scenes commit all of those artistic crimes both Kaufman and Charlie were so determined to avoid, even if in this context they do not feel like conventions, but rather Kaufman illustrating how absurd such conventions are.

-The title Adaptation., then, becomes an exceptionally loaded pun, referring to a) Kaufman’s process of reworking Orlean’s book into script form, b) the Darwinian process of evolution to one’s surroundings that fascinates Orlean and Laroche, and c) a method through which Kaufman’s characters from Charlie to Orlean reshape their lives by putting themselves into something or someone else.
+The title Adaptation., then, becomes an exceptionally loaded pun, referring to a) Kaufman’s process of reworking Orlean’s book into script form, b) the Darwinian process of involuntary change to one’s surroundings that fascinates Orlean and Laroche, and c) a method through which Kaufman’s characters from Charlie to Orlean reshape their lives by putting themselves into something or someone else.
 What remains so engaging about Adaptation. is how Kaufman incorporates the artistic ideals of both personalities, Charlie and Donald, into the overall film.
-And though Donald’s Hollywood blueprints are used by Kaufman, they are used sardonically, if not facetiously, and never once does the film itself feel as though Kaufman has compromised his artistic integrity.
+And though Kaufman uses Donald’s cherished Hollywood formula, they are used sardonically, if not facetiously.
+Never once does the film itself feel as though Kaufman has compromised his artistic integrity.
 As a result, Kaufman’s script comes from both identities, and so both Charlie Kaufman and his fictional brother Donald Kaufman received credit for the film’s screenplay.
-A product of fantasy, truth, reality, non-fiction, and sheer artistic bravado, this film is the resounding demonstration as to why Kaufman remains a singular auteur screenwriter whose inability to escape his own artistic influence impels his work.
+A product of fantasy, truth, reality, non-fiction, and sheer artistic bravado, this film is the resounding demonstration as to why Kaufman remains a singular auteur screenwriter whose inability to escape his own artistic influence compels his work.

 Hill, Derek.
 Charlie Kaufman and Hollywood’s Merry Band of Pranksters, Fabulists and Dreamers.
-New York: Kamera, 2008.
+Kamera, 2008.

 LaRocca, David.
 The Philosophy of Charlie Kaufman.
-Lexington: The University of Kentucky Press, 2011.
+The University of Kentucky Press, 2011.